SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

       ![App Preview](images/servicebinding02.png)

-      The App will be displayed in the browser.
+      The _Travel Processing_ app will be displayed in the browser.
+Press **Go** to load the data.
+You can play around with the app.

       ![App Preview](images/apppreview01.png)